Grandparents as Babysitters –

 #4 – Grandparents as Babysitters: Should grandparents get paid for babysitting?

 As grandparents, most of us won’t accept money for babysitting.
 However, if you are talking about a full-time gig, you may want to consider it.
 I look at it this way, if I am sick or simply want a day off, our children are going to have to find someone else to babysit for them.
-If they are used to paying for childcare (even a small amount), then it won’t be difficult for them to have to pay someone else for the day.
-Your kids should be considerate enough to at least offer to pay you!
+Then it won’t be difficult for them to pay someone else for the day if they are used to paying for childcare (even if it’s just a small amount), Your kids should be considerate enough to at least offer to pay you!
 And, if you give up working another job to watch your grandkids, well. . .you had better get paid!
 Just sayin’. . .

 On the other hand, if you are babysitting – full time, part time, or just on occasion – so you can spend more time with your grandchildren, then that is usually payment enough.